We find the cheapest bus & train tickets, so you can wander for less.

 Frequently Asked Questions

-The bus takes an average of 14 hours and 19 minutes to cover the 425 miles from Paris to Munich.
-However, the fastest bus only takes 11 hours.
+The bus takes an average of 12 hours and 50 minutes to cover the 425 miles from Paris to Munich.
+However, the fastest bus only takes 11 hours and 10 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

-Thursday is usually the day of the week when buses are busiest.
-If you are planning to travel on a Thursday, you should make sure to book tickets well in advance as they may sell out.
+Sunday tends to be the busiest day for buses, as many passengers take the bus to Munich at the end of the week.
+If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.